cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 };
 ```

-For better readable, let's put it after the `BlockType` enum.
+For better readability, let's put it after the `BlockType` enum.

-Let's add a `setCurState` method to `GameManger`, which will be used to control the state of game.
+Let's add a `setCurState` method to `GameManger`, which will be used to control the state of the game.

 The code is as follows.